12 of 29 results for "literacy"

 The article "What Was It Like to Be a Kid in the Middle Ages?" from BBC's HistoryExtra explores what life was like for children during the Middle Ages.
 The article highlights how children's lives were shaped by age, gender, class, and religion.
 It also reveals surprising facts about literacy, mortality rates, and how children played, worked, and were disciplined.

-How Do Journalists Find the News?
+Lesson 3: How Do Journalists Verify News?